Meaning Of Dual Diagnosis

 Current lifestyle and history of abuse

-May overlook less advanced mental health issues that affect substance abuse
+May overlook less advanced mental health issues that affect addiction

 Focuses on co-occurring